 Introducing Solid Foods

-From around six months old, babies can begin trying solid foods alongside breast milk or formula.
-During this time, breast milk or formula continues to be important as the main drink.
-As babies progress, they develop the ability to obtain other nutrients from foods such as fruits, vegetables, and grains.
+From around six months old, little one's can begin trying solid foods alongside maternal milk or formula.
+During this time, maternal milk or formula continues to be important as the main drink.
+As little one's progress, they develop the ability to obtain other nutrients from foods such as fruits, vegetables, and grains.

 Definitions around fruit and vegetable content in processed foods are carefully regulated to prevent misleading labelling.
 Parents should check that food products meet strict definitions when evaluating claims about nutritional quality.

-Milk for Babies After 12 Months of Age
+Milk for Little One's After 12 Months of Age

 At 12 months of age, most children can switch to whole milk as their main drink.
-Reduced fat options are not recommended for toddlers, as growing babies need the energy from natural fats.
+Reduced fat options are not recommended for toddlers, as growing little one's need the energy from natural fats.

 Toddler milk may be marketed as an option beyond the age of one year old, but many children can simply transition to regular cup drinking with whole cow’s milk as part of a balanced diet.